reahl/reahl/reahl-doc/doc/tutorial/loggingin.rst

       reahl servesmtp

-If you want to use the provided user interface as well, you can graft an :class:`~reahl.domainui.accounts.AccountUI` onto its own new URL underneath LoginUI.
-The URLs of the :class:`~reahl.web.fw.View`\ s of :class:`~reahl.domainui.accounts.AccountUI` are then appended to that URL.
+If you want to use the provided user interface as well, you can graft an :class:`~reahl.domainui.bootstrap.accounts.AccountUI` onto its own new URL underneath LoginUI.
+The URLs of the :class:`~reahl.web.fw.View`\ s of :class:`~reahl.domainui.bootstrap.accounts.AccountUI` are then appended to that URL.

 Call :meth:`~reahl.web.fw.UserInterface.define_user_interface` to graft |AccountUI| onto LoginUI.